AnnabellGhost/Reactjs/README.md

 * ###hierarchy.js:
 It's a exercise from React Official Document.

+* ###bubbleEvent.js
+About React SyntheticEvent and nativeEvent usage.
 ***
 *I use webpack-dev-server for testing and I miss some package info in package.jason.The hustle and bustle of my first try.*